codex-academy/Node-Tutorial/NodeSetup.md

 title: Node Setup
 ---

-# Setup Node JS
+# Setup Node.JS

 ## Installing Node

-On Ubuntu you can install Node JS from the command line using `apt-get`.
+On Ubuntu you can install Node.JS from the command line using `apt-get`.

 You should already have it installed on your laptop if you completed the codeX intro.